athul/waka-readme/README.md

 ```

 If no commit message is specified in the `yml` file, it defaults to _"Updated the Graph with new Metrics"_

+## Why only the language stats and not other data from the API?
+I am a fan of minimal designs and the profile readme is a great way to show off your skills and interests.
+The WakaTime API, gets us a **lot of data** about a person's **coding activity including the editors and Operating Systems you used and the projects you worked on**.
+Some of these projects maybe secretive and should not be shown out to the public.
+Using up more data via the Wakatime API will clutter the profile readme and hinder your chances on displaying what you provide **value to the community** like the pinned Repositories.
+I believe that **Coding Stats is nerdiest of all** since you can tell the community that you are *__exercising these languages or learning a new language__*, this will also show that you spend some amount of time to learn and exercise your development skills.
+That's what matters in the end :heart: